IBM

 A common development process that couldn’t keep pace with business needs

-This company’s core development process is a common one, used in many organizations:
+The company’s development process is a common one, used in many organizations.

-• The team gets tickets for new features or bug fixes via Jira
+• Development teams get tickets for new features or bug fixes

-• Developers do the work, then create a pull request in GitHub
+• Developers do the work, then create pull requests in GitHub

-• A dedicated QA team validates the code and then approves or rejects the changes
+• A dedicated QA team approves or rejects the changes

-• Rework as needed until code changes are accepted
+• Developers tweak code until the changes are accepted

-Once code changes are approved, they go into a lengthy release cycle where teams get one week to test and patch bugs before a go/no go point for the release.
-At that point, code that isn’t ready for production gets pulled, and a release happens with all of the approved code.
+All approved changes in a release window are deployed to a single test server.
+Teams get one week to test and patch bugs until a go/no-go point for the release.
+After that, code that isn’t ready gets pulled, and a release happens with the approved code.

-• If the entire team’s release couldn’t be tested and patched in time for the release window to close, the team’s progress was stalled until the next release cycle
+The stakes were high.
+If a release couldn’t get approved in time for a release window, the team’s progress was stalled until the next release cycle.

 The solution